vapvarun/buddypress-playground-cli/README.md

     wp bp update_last_activity --batch_size=1000

+### 9. BP_Create_Users_Module

+**Description:** Generates a specified number of users with random first names, last names, and unique usernames.
+Each user also has a randomly assigned 2-liner bio.

+**Usage:**

+    wp bp create_users --count=500

+- `--count`: (Optional) The number of users to create.
+Defaults to 500.

+**Example:**

+To create 500 users with random names, usernames, and bios:

+    wp bp create_users --count=500

+This command will create a set of users with diverse profiles, useful for populating a BuddyPress site for testing or demo purposes.

 ## Running Commands

-To use the above commands, ensure that you have WP-CLI installed and running on your WordPress installation.
-Execute the commands from your terminal in the root directory of your WordPress site.
+To use the above commands, please ensure you have WP-CLI installed and running on your WordPress installation.
+Please go ahead and execute the commands from your terminal in the root directory of your WordPress site.

 ## Contributing